Home

 A few things to consider in debt settlement

-Most agencies don't consider legal action unless it is profitable to do so and they have a legal staff of their own.
-In this current financial arena most will be waiting for a court date so it might not be worth it unless they think they can force a settlement which is what you want any way, so they just move up in line for the negotiation process.
+Most agencies don't consider legal action unless it is profitable to do so.
+In the current financial arena most will be waiting for a court date, (courts are pretty tied up with debt cases), so it might not be worth it unless they think they can force a settlement which is what you want any way.
+You may want to move any of these companies who do start a legal process up in line for the negotiation process.

-The collection agency will once taking over the account add their hefty fee and some start adding interest though in some states this may not be legal.
+The collection agency will once taking over the account, add their hefty fee and some start adding interest though in some states this may not be legal.
+Research this in your state.

 If you have many cards that you are trying to settle the best bet would be to settle the highest one and the most you can in that first 6 month period.